LaurenceTaylor/CV/README.md

 [Projects](https://github.com/LaurenceTaylor/CV#Projects) | [Skills](https://github.com/LaurenceTaylor/CV#Skills) | [Education](https://github.com/LaurenceTaylor/CV#Education) | [Experience](https://github.com/LaurenceTaylor/CV#Work-Experience) | [LinkedIn](https://www.linkedin.com/in/laurencetaylorlondon/) | [Website](http://www.laurencetaylor.co.uk/)

-I am a full stack software developer, former fraud analyst, and QMUL graduate.
-I recently completed the software development programme at Makers which placed strong emphasis on processes/ methodologies such as TDD, OOP, agile, MVC, git collaboration, and CI/CD.
+I am a full stack software developer, former fraud analyst, and recent QMUL graduate.
+I have just completed the software development programme at Makers which placed strong emphasis on processes/ methodologies such as TDD, OOP, agile, MVC, git collaboration, and CI/CD.
 During the course I used JavaScript, Ruby and Python, but am enthusiastic to learn new technologies.

 A few months ago I fully pursued my interest in coding, applying and being selected for Makers (developing a slight [Codewars](https://www.codewars.com/users/LaurenceTaylor) habit in the process).
 I am now excited to embark on a career which enables lifelong learning, working on interesting projects, and contributing to forward-thinking organisations.